-Applicants can be considered for the Bachelor of Applied Science (B.A.S.), Educator of Young Children track in the College of Education, if they meet all the following requirements:
+Applicants can be considered for the Bachelor of Applied Science (BAS) Educator of Young Children track, in the College of Education, if they meet all the following requirements.
+Applicants must:

-- Have earned an Associate of Applied Science degree in an Early Childhood program, or have earned 33 semester credit hours with at least 15 technical or vocational hours in an Early Childhood discipline. - Meet the university's current transfer admissions GPA requirements.
+- have earned an Associate of Applied Science degree in an Early Childhood discipline, or have earned 33 semester credit hours, with at least 15 technical or vocational hours in an Early Childhood discipline, and - \cdot meet the university's current transfer admissions GPA requirements.